Cross-Country Routes icon.

 • Treat 32,000 tons of sewage.

-To counter-program against these unpleasant societal excretions, engineers built a Union Park (유니온파크; map) on top of the treatment plant.
+To counter-program against these unpleasant societal excretions, engineers built Union Park (유니온파크; map) on top of the treatment plant.
 The family friendly space includes grass and sports fields, a pond, playground, and an indoor gym.

 Open from 9 AM to 9 PM (closed on Mondays and holidays), the tower features a multi-level, 360° observatory.